dutoitc/copper/README.md

 # copper
 A tool to Collect Operationg data, Process and rEpoRt them.
 Built as an application monitoring and alerting tool.
+It is actually under strong developement (2-20 feb 2016 approx), but the collector part and webservice is already working.

+# How it works ?

 The system is based on user stories, in nearly human language.